 A lots of people are concerned about the security in a cloud computing setup.
 People are used to thinking that something in their control is more secure than if it is out in the open.
 Even though that seems like common sense, it simply isn’t true.
 All connected networks are ‘out in the open’.
 Cloud computing simply gives fewer chances to access that data by its very design.

 Ideas to Improve Cloud Computing Security

 As we all know that cloud computing is pretty much new if compared to the traditional in house IT departments, there does tend to be a shortage of standardization on security problems.
-A lots of well known companies like Hewlett Packard, IBM, ESDS eNlight Cloud Hosting Solutions, and others are initiating to contribute in security programs.
+A lots of well known companies like Hewlett Packard, IBM, ESDS eNlight Cloud, and others are initiating to contribute in security programs.

 By its very design and within the use of normal security measures such as encryption, cloud computing security is really not a barrier to enter any longer.
 In most trials it proves to be just as secure if not more so than normal in house data networks.
 As time moves forward, the many benefits in-built to cloud computing will ensure that it remains the focus of the IT security industry.

 Even though the self-hosted infrastructure seem to be free from cloud-hosted infrastructure threats, but meeting the security expectations of those who depend on it can be prohibitively expensive.
 Usually, it costs a lot to secure a hosting infrastructure with respect to the amount of machines that need to be secured.